Exponential utility maximization under model uncertainty for unbounded endowments: Proofs for the multiperiod case

-In this section, measurable selection arguments are used to show that the global analysis can be reduced to a local one wherein the results of the one-period case are used.
-For each $0\leq t \leq T-1$ and $\omega\in\Omega_t$ define
+In this section, measurable selection arguments are used to show that the global analysis can be reduced to a local one wherein the results of the one period case are used.
+For each $0\leq t \leq T-1$ and $\omega\in\Omega_t$, define

 where each $P_s(\cdot)$ is a universally measurable selector of $\mathcal{P}_s(\omega,\cdot)$.
 Thus $\mathcal{P}_t^T(\omega)$ corresponds to the set of all possible probability scenarios for the future stock prices $S_{t+1},\dots, S_T$, given the past $\omega\in\Omega_t$.
-In particular it holds $\mathcal{P}=\mathcal{P}_0^T$ in line with Bouchard and Nutz.
+In particular, it holds $\mathcal{P}=\mathcal{P}_0^T$ in line with Bouchard and Nutz.
 In order to keep the indices to a minimum, fix two functions

 such that $X$ and $-Y$ are upper semianalytic, and define the set of all martingale measures for the future stock prices $S_{t+1},\dots, S_T$ given the past $\omega\in\Omega_t$ by

 for each $0\leq t\leq T-1$ and $\omega\in\Omega_t$.
 It is shown in Lemma \ref{lem:graph.Q.analytic} that $\mathcal{M}_t^T$ has analytic graph and within the proof of Theorem \ref{thm:multiperiod} that its values are not empty.
 Note that $\mathcal{M}_0^T=\mathcal{M}(Y)=\{Q\in\mathcal{M} : E_Q[Y+X^-]<+\infty \}$, where $\mathcal{M}$ was defined in Section \ref{sec:main}.
 Further introduce the dynamic version of the optimization problem: Define